How Much Education Might You Need to Become a Chef?

 The chef must be skilled in flavor profiles, food pairings, and food science, so they can create delicious recipes.

 Not only does the chef have to invent these dishes, but they have to clearly document them.
-The rest of the kitchen can then recreate them over and over again, the same way each time.
-This means the chef needs both culinary skills and recipe writing skills.
+The rest of the kitchen can then recreate them over and over again, the same way each time, to keep the restaurant budget in check.
+This means the chef needs a unique combination of culinary, recipe-writing, and food math skills.
+Many of these skills can be difficult to learn without formalized training.

 Communication and Leadership

 Chefs are managers, and they have to effectively communicate with their staff.
-This skillset has received more attention in recent years, as the entire industry makes strides to becoming a warmer, more welcoming work environment.
+This skill set has received more attention in recent years, as the entire industry makes strides to become a warmer, more welcoming work environment.

 Culinary Career Interests Survey cover page and internal page screenshots